Deadly Sleep Disorder: The Silent Danger Within

 Lifestyle changes are also crucial in managing this sleep disorder.

-Promoting sleep hygiene, such as maintaining a regular sleep schedule, creating a comfortable sleep , and avoiding stimulants like and electronics before bedtime, can improve sleep quality.
+Promoting sleep hygiene, such as maintaining a regular sleep schedule, creating a comfortable sleep , and avoiding stimulants like caffeine and electronics before bedtime, can improve sleep quality.

 Additionally, maintaining a healthy weight through proper diet and regular exercise can reduce the severity of symptoms.